 - Decision-making skills

-- The job market (salaries, employment outlook, working conditions)
+- Researching the job market (salaries, employment outlook, working conditions)

 - Changing majors or careers